A. Hidden Forest Swim Team [HFST] 3

 If you withdraw after May 31st your registration will be forfeited.
 A child may not swim at practices or at a meet if they have not paid fees, submitted health insurance information, and (HF residents) if they are not current on HOA dues – no exceptions.
 This is for liability purposes and will be strictly enforced.

-The swimsuits are not mandatory but are encouraged as a member of the team.
+The swimsuits are not mandatory but are strongly encouraged as a member of the team.
+Club swimsuits and caps are prohibited during swim meets and Championship meet.

 4. Spirit Items